-Access to sustainable employment remains out of reach for almost half of Australians who have a disability.
-This has significant flow-on effects on all parts of life including lower community participation, poorer mental health and well-being outcomes and lower economic participation, all of which are necessary for a successful economy.
+Access to sustainable work is still out of reach for nearly half of all Australians with a disability.
+The effects of this include lower community participation, poorer mental health and well-being outcomes, and lower economic participation – all needed for a successful economy.

 National Disability Employment Framework

 In June 2015, AFDO prepared a comprehensive report for the Department of Social Services Employment Framework.
 The report recommended moving to a market-driven approach based on the NDIS, as well as practical measures and reform to encourage Australian businesses to employ people with disability.

 AFDO’s submission outlined a series of recommendations, including five areas where we believe reform would be most beneficial.

 - Set up a market-driven approach modelled on the NDIS, with a funding package allocated to jobseekers with disability to buy a wider variety of employment-related supports.

 - Support businesses of all sizes to become more confident employing people with disability (with modelling underway of the Diversity Field Officer concept).

 - Greater leadership by Federal, State, and Territory governments to increase the proportion of people with disability employed in the public sector.

 - Develop clear benchmarks, goals and accountabilities to close the employment gap experienced by people with disability.